 The National Fire Protection Association (NFPA) cites that nuisance alarms are the leading reason for disconnected smoke alarms.
 The challenges associated with sensing cooking aerosols are many.
 Cooking aerosols (smoke) in many ways appear the same as smoke from other fire sources as measured by sensing technology.
 After all, cooking smoke is smoke.
 UL research staff conducted a literature review and reviewed previous work done by the National Institute of Standards and Technology (NIST).
 This research effort resulted in the development of test requirements for cooking nuisance alarm tests.

 Manufacturers of smoke alarms and detectors will need to configure their products with advanced sensors and software to meet the challenges of the new fire tests.
-Manufacturers of smoke alarms to ANSI/UL 217 will have until May, 2020 to re-design and re-certify their products, and manufacturers of smoke detectors to ANSI/UL 268 will have until June 30, 2021 for re-certification.
+Manufacturers of smoke alarms to ANSI/UL 217 will have until June 30, 2022 to re-design and re-certify their products, and manufacturers of smoke detectors to ANSI/UL 268 will have until June 30, 2021 for re-certification.

 For code authorities, system designers and installers, there is no action required at this time as a result of the updated standards.
-Manufacturers will have until May 2020 to re-design their products to meet the new requirements.
-It is expected that the traditional, single sensor products will not comply with the new test criteria and will not be manufactured after May 2020.
-In addition, industry terminology will be changing to be more about multi-criteria detectors and less about photoelectric and ionization detectors as May 2020 nears.
+It is expected that the traditional, single sensor products will not comply with the new test criteria and will not be manufactured after May 2022.
+In addition, industry terminology will be changing to be more about multi-criteria detectors and less about photoelectric and ionization detectors.

-Prior to the May 2020 effective date, UL will provide additional information on developments associated with new smoke alarm and smoke detector certifications.
+Prior to the effective dates, UL will provide additional information on developments associated with new smoke alarm and smoke detector certifications.